Domestic violence in the United Kingdom: Civil remedies

 The Domestic Abuse Act 2021 has created a single domestic abuse protection order to unify, though not necessarily replace, the current civil law protection orders such as non-molestation orders.
 Although this Act has passed, currently the new domestic abuse protection orders that have been created have not come into force.

 Criminalization

-There are no laws specifically against domestic abuse, but a number of other laws make certain specific forms of domestic abuse illegal such as those involving assault, harassment, or sexual abuse.
+There are no laws specifically against domestic abuse, but a number of other laws make certain specific forms of domestic abuse illegal such as those involving homicide, assault, harassment, or sexual abuse.

 Legal aid

 Legal aid is provided for parents who want a court to prevent another parent seeing their child or obtain a divorce through the Family Courts if they have experienced certain forms of domestic abuse.
 A number of pre-existing crimes are considered domestic abuse.